 |= Must be 2.00 or better|

 Students with 150 or more units and/or who have already obtained bachelor degree (including a foreign degree) are not eligible to appeal for federal or state financial aid.
-Only the BOG fee waiver is available to students who exceed 150 units.
+Only the California Promise Grant is available to students who exceed 150 units.

 * If you have extenuating circumstances that negatively affected your academic progress, you may complete the Financial Aid Appeal for further evaluation.
 If you have questions regarding satisfactory academic progress (SAP) standards at American River College (or if you prefer to see the policy in text format), then click here for more information.
 Students may appeal a SAP dismissal under some circumstances.
 Submission of an appeal does NOT GUARANTEE the reinstatement of students' financial aid.
 Therefore, students should be prepared to pay for their books, and other school related expenses pending the outcome of their appeal.
 Note: SAP checks are not performed until the student has an eligible educational goal/program of study on file with the Enrollment Services Office (E-Services) for the semester the student intends to attend the college during the award year.
 The Financial Aid Appeal Policy can be reviewed by clicking here for more information.